LIVE MORE LIFE, BE MORE iIrish

 by Lisa O’Rourke

-Aoife O’Rourke dances around the ring as light on her feet as Ginger Rogers.
 She never stops moving, regardless of what else is happening around her.
 Her long arms are tough to avoid and she knows it, as she lures the competition in and then jabs them into corners of the ring.
 She is surprisingly tough, competitor’s blows bounce off her solid frame.
 The lady in question is my niece, Aoife O’Rourke.

 On August 31st, Aoife became the second young Irish lady to win the European Elite Boxing Gold Medal.
-The other who shares this accomplishment with Aoife is the world champion Irish boxer, Katie Taylor, who won it in 2012.
+The other who shares this accomplishment with Aoife is the world-champion Irish boxer, Katie Taylor, who won it in 2012.

 That win set in motion the series of events that brought Aoife where she is now.
-Katie Taylor’s achievements sparked Irish national interest in boxing in a way that has not happened before.
+Katie Taylor’s achievements sparked Irish national interest in boxing in a way that had not happened before.
 Boxing clubs began luring more and more women in to have a go or just train with them.
 And why not?

 Aoife and her sisters went to the Castlerea boxing club and found that they liked the intense level of the workouts.
 Skipping rope, running, jumping and lifting produced better results than anything else they had tried.
 Aoife started sparring in the ring for fun and found that she was good at it.